Things to do in Pasir Ris

 Other than going to Wild Wild Wet, here are some of the best activities and attractions in Pasir Ris, recommended by residents of the area.
 P.S.
 You’ve probably never heard of some of these if you’re a non-Eastie!

 Pasir Ris rocks its ulu reputation not just with plenty of natural spaces and wildlife, but with “countryside” experiences as well.
-You don’t have to fly to Australia to feed horses when you can do the very same here for a nifty $2 note.
+You don’t have to fly to Australia to feed horses when you can do the very same here for a nifty $2 note at Gallop Stable.

 While adults can try riding on horses, kids can go on pony rides for a less intimidating experience from $10.
 Just be sure to check the weather forecast beforehand as this won’t be available during wet weather or extreme heat to protect the animals.

 Else, try birdwatching.
 You don’t even need a tour guide or expert to lead you to the best viewing points.
 Just follow the crowd of birdwatching enthusiasts who are always in the area with giant cameras.
-We spoke to a couple of uncles who were more than happy to give us a peek through their lenses and tell us where the owl and parakeet nests usually are located.
-It’s near the Sungei Api Api Bridge.
+Apparently, there are owl and parakeet nests near Sungei Api Api Bridge.